NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 ## `_deleg` label presence {#presence}

-Absence of the `_deleg` label in a zone is a clear signal that the zone does not contain any extensible delegations.
+Absence of the `_deleg` label in a zone is a clear signal that the zone does not contain any IDELEG delegations.
 Recursive resolvers SHOULD NOT send any additional deleg queries for zones for which it is known that it does not contain the `_deleg` label at the apex.
 The state regarding the presence of the `_deleg` label within a resolver can be "unknown", "known not to be present", or "known to be present".